 - Teachers Guide to Student Resources on Science Buddies: Use this guide to help you identify the best way to use Science Buddies online resources with your students.

 - Printable Copies of our Science Fair Project Guide Webpages: PDF versions of each of the pages in our Science Fair Project Guide

 Scientific Method Classroom Poster:

 Our 36" x 20" classroom poster provides an overview of the six steps of the scientific method, as described on the Science Buddies website.
 Anyone interested in printing their own copies may download the PDF.

 Success Stories from Teachers and Students

 We love hearing from teachers who have been using Science Buddies materials in their classrooms.
 Our collection of Teacher Testimonials is inspiring, as are stories of successful student and teacher projects inspired and assisted by Science Buddies resources and project ideas.

 Sign-Up for a Free Science NewsletterInterested in being the first to learn about new project ideas, teacher content, and our useful tips and tricks for students and teachers?
-If so, sign up for our monthly e-newsletter, and you'll be entered to win our quarterly teacher grant of project display boards for your whole classroom.
-Already signed up?
-Then complete our teacher survey and you'll also be entered to win.
-View drawing details.
+If so, sign up for our monthly e-newsletter.
 Visit our Newsletter Archive to browse past issues.

 A Guide to Planning a Science Fair